BrandtOgden/Everything-Clubs/README.md

 This is the repository where everything our group has completed over the semester is housed.
 The JSON and XML files associated with our Thunkable app are in the src/ThunkableApp directory.
 We have a website which serves as user level documentation for our app in the docs folder.
 We also have developer documentation in the Wiki section where devlopers that want to understand how we built our app can go.
 We have a variety of different business documents including a Lean Canvas Stack Business Plan.
 We also have the different user stories, and the test cases for those user stories here.
-This reposiroty is linked to a Github Projects page that houses the Kanban board that facilitated the process of SCRUM software development.
+This repository is linked to a Github Projects page that houses the Kanban board that facilitated the process of SCRUM software development.

 # Instructions for Downloading